felistter/felistter/README.md

 <img src="./gh-header-image.jpg" alt="Svetlana Shkarina">

-I'm a former physicist who has a great passion about frontend development and wants to become a part of a tech community!
+I'm a former physicist and materials scientist who has a great passion about frontend development and wants to become a part of a tech community!

 During my scientific career I applied my knowledge in programming to make life easy by automating some routine processes.
 I enjoy working with 👴HTML, CSS, as well as :baby:JavaScript, ReactJS, NextJS technologies.